FranTorletti/MercadopagoServiceProvider/README.md

-# Service provider by MercadoPago SDK
+# Service provider by php mailer

 *